mckinziebrandon/DeepChatModels/README.md

 ```

 * Explore how [personalities of chatbots](https://arxiv.org/pdf/1603.06155.pdf) change when trained on different datasets, and methods for improving speaker consistency.
-* Add support for "teacher mode": an interactive chat session where the user can tell the bot how well they're doing, and suggest better responses that the bot can learn from.
+* Implement and improve "teacher mode": an interactive chat session where the user can tell the bot how well they're doing, and suggest better responses that the bot can learn from.

 * [Completed] Models:
     * Rewrite conversation model with faster embedding technique and new TF support for dynamic unrolling.